Jbleezy/BO2-Reimagined/README.md

 * Entering and exiting last stand no longer refills last stand weapon clip automatically
 * Decreased friendly player name fade out time from 1.5 seconds to 0.25 seconds
 * Removed enemy player name fade in time

-## HUD
-* Enemy counter displayed on top left of screen
-* Timer displayed on top right of screen
-* Health bar displayed on bottom left of screen
-* Current zone displayed on bottom left of screen

-## Settings
-* In-game menu no longer disabled instantly when the game ends

 ## Zombies
 * Health capped at 1 million